 Do you work or study?

-- Answer: well, I work part time at the moment, I’m a cashier at a convenience store.
-I work most days and have the weekend off.
-I’m a student at an English school here also.. so I’m keeping myself pretty busy .
+- Answer: well, I have a part-time job in the evenings, I’m a cashier at a convenience store.
+I work 4 days a week and have Friday and the weekend off.
+I’m also a student at an English school here.. so I’m keeping myself pretty busy .

 Is that a popular job in your country?

 - Answer: A cashier? well, I’d say for university students it is as it helps them to earn some income while studying.
 Working in a bar or restaurant is a common job for students in my country to do also, like being a waiter or kitchen staff.
 In terms of a career, being a Doctor or Lawyer is what most people aspire to.